Management Discussion and Analysis

 (c) Valuation of share-based compensation and share purchase warrants:

 Management measures the costs for share-based payments and share purchase warrants using market-based option valuation techniques.
 Assumptions are made and judgment is used in applying valuation techniques.
-These assumptions and judgments include estimating the future volatility of the share price, expected dividend yield, future employee turnover rates and future share option and share purchase warrant behaviours and corporate performance.
+These assumptions and judgments include estimating the future volatility of the share price, expected dividend yield, future employee turnover rates and future share option and share purchase warrant behaviors and corporate performance.
 Such judgments and assumptions are inherently uncertain.
 The increase or decrease of one of these assumptions could materially increase or decrease the fair value of share-based payments and share purchase warrants issued and the associated expense.

 Recent Accounting pronouncements not yet adopted